Rungutan/stackuchin/README.md

 7) it supports NoEcho parameters
 8) it supports tagging of resources at stack level
 9) it supports unattended deployment (through a CI/CD system)
+10) it supports both JSON and YAML versions of AWS CloudFormation

 And this is just the tip of the iceberg...

 ## What can this CLI NOT do?

-Unfortunately, it cannot understand contracted forms of verbs in AWS CloudFormation.
+Unfortunately, it cannot understand contracted forms of verbs in AWS CloudFormation when using YAML templates.

-In short, you'll have to rename `!If` commands to `Fn::If`.
+In short, if your AWS CF templates written in YAML use stuff like `!If`, then you have to update them to use their respective version -> `Fn::If`.

 ## Is it production ready?